mrkaleArduinoLib/gbj_running/README.md

 ## init()

 #### Description
-The method initiates all internal counters and status flags of a class instance object to default values as they are right after power up of a microcontroller.
+The method initiates all internal resources of a class instance object to default values as they are right after a library instance object.

 #### Syntax
     void init()